hotspotty/documentation/docs/expand-the-network/evaluate-hotspot-locations.md

 The only way to affect the scale is to move your hotspot somewhere less dense, or somehow remove the hotspots around you.

+HIP17 rewards hotspots transmitting from a given location based on how many other hotspots can transmit from the same area.
+It assigns a transmit scale which gets lower the more saturated the area is so that a redundancy is met but oversaturation is disincentivized.
+PoC rewards are multiplied by the transmit scale of the transmitting hotspot.

 ## Hexes

 <div class="videoWrapper">